 Two of the most common forms of depression are:

-Major depression - severe symptoms that interfere with your ability to work, sleep, study, eat, and enjoy life.
+- Major depression—having symptoms of depression most of the day, nearly every day for at least 2 weeks that interfere with your ability to work, sleep, study, eat, and enjoy life.
 An episode can occur only once in a person’s lifetime, but more often, a person has several episodes.

-Persistent depressive disorder - depressed mood that lasts for at least 2 years.
-A person diagnosed with persistent depressive disorder may have episodes of major depression along with periods of less severe symptoms, but symptoms must last for 2 years.
+- Persistent depressive disorder (dysthymia)—having symptoms of depression that last for at least 2 years.
+A person diagnosed with this form of depression may have episodes of major depression along with periods of less severe symptoms.

-Some forms of depression are slightly different, or they may develop under unique circumstances.
-They include:
+Some forms of depression are slightly different, or they may develop under unique circumstances, such as:

-- Psychotic depression, which occurs when a person has severe depression plus some form of psychosis, such as having disturbing false beliefs or a break with reality (delusions), or hearing or seeing upsetting things that others cannot hear or see (hallucinations).
+- Psychotic Depression: This type of depression occurs when a person has severe depression plus some form of psychosis, such as having disturbing false fixed beliefs (delusions) or hearing or seeing upsetting things that others cannot hear or see (hallucinations).